 The main town has mostly moved on from its medieval history and now boasts a modern array of shops, bars, and restaurants catering to the busy tourism industry.
 Most of the action centers around the bustling main street of Via Atena.

 Truly the architectural marvel that is Noto can’t be understated.
-The historical beauty of the town has earned it UNESCO World Heritage status, and you will be able to see why the second you arrive.
+The historical beauty of the town has earned it UNESCO Heritage status, and you will be able to see why the second you arrive.

 Full of gorgeous cathedrals, churches, and palazzos, you won’t get bored of wandering the magical streets of Noto.